Cravath’s New York Office Moves to Two Manhattan West

 Cravath helps clients navigate AI and data issues with respect to data ownership and licensing, business operations and disputes related to AI and data, as well as the acquisition of data and AI technologies.
 Our expertise across subject areas allows us to provide interdisciplinary advice on AI and data issues, including ownership of and rights to use AI algorithms and related data, confidentiality management and related transaction structuring.

-Cravath advises on a wide variety of data security and privacy issues across the whole spectrum of transactions and projects, including data collection, data storage, multi‑party data arrangements and agreements, such as between data controllers and/or data processors, cross‑border data sharing, protection of personally identifiable and other sensitive information, and privacy and data protection compliance matters, including advising on privacy policies and privacy notices and other privacy compliance requirements under the GDPR and other relevant regimes.
+Cravath advises on a wide variety of cybersecurity and data privacy issues across the whole spectrum of transactions and projects, including data collection, data storage, multi‑party data arrangements and agreements, such as between data controllers and/or data processors, cross‑border data sharing, protection of personally identifiable and other sensitive information, and privacy and data protection compliance matters, including advising on privacy policies and privacy notices and other privacy compliance requirements under the GDPR and other relevant regimes.

 Cravath’s IP lawyers work hand in glove with our premier corporate practices to handle the many intellectual property issues that arise in complex transactions, including issues relating to patents, trademarks, copyrights, data, trade secrets, privacy and information security.
 We also advise on matters in connection with emerging technologies, including artificial intelligence and fintech solutions involving Web3/blockchain, digital assets, smart contracts and decentralized networks.